 Career Opportunities for MFTs in Washington

-The U.S. News and World Report ranked MFT as the No. 3 job within the social sciences and the No. 42 job overall, based on factors such as salary, job opportunities, and work-life balance.
-Importantly, MFT was the highest mental health-based occupation on the list!
-Over the next 10 years, job opportunities for MFTs are projected to grow at a rate of 20 percent, a rate much higher than those projected for other related occupations.
-There are currently over 30,000 MFTs working across the United States and report a mean annual wage of $53,520.
+The U.S. News and World Report ranked MFT as the No. 20 job within social services based on factors such as salary, job opportunities, and work-life balance.
+Through 2031, job opportunities for MFTs are projected to grow at a rate of 14%, a rate much higher than those projected for other related occupations.
+There are currently almost 63,000 MFTs working across the United States and report a mean annual wage of $63,300.

-Specifically within the state of Washington, there are currently 330 MFTs employed in various settings, including hospitals, governmental agencies (such as the Department of Veterans Affairs), private practices, residential treatment settings, and forensic settings, among others.
-The annual mean wage in the state is slightly higher than the national average ($55,930), but the specific salary that an MFT will earn will depend on the area of the state and the setting in which they work.
+Specifically within the state of Washington, there are currently 420 MFTs employed in various settings, including hospitals, governmental agencies (such as the Department of Veterans Affairs), private practices, residential treatment settings, and forensic settings, among others.
+The annual mean wage in the state is $60,010, but the specific salary that an MFT will earn will depend on the area of the state and the setting in which they work.
 The website for the Washington Association for Marriage and Family Therapy offers another resource for those hoping to investigate the specifics of becoming a LMFT in Washington.
 Learn more about WA MFT license requirements.